 Service Catalog is an extension API that enables applications running in Kubernetes clusters to easily use external managed software offerings, such as a datastore service offered by a cloud provider.

 It provides a way to list, provision, and bind with external Managed ServicesA software offering maintained by a third-party provider. from Service BrokersAn endpoint for a set of Managed Services offered and maintained by a third-party. without needing detailed knowledge about how those services are created or managed.

-Using Service Catalog, a Cluster OperatorA person who configures, controls, and monitors clusters. can browse the list of Managed ServicesA software offering maintained by a third-party provider. offered by a Service BrokersAn endpoint for a set of Managed Services offered and maintained by a third-party., provision an instance of a Managed Service, and bind with it to make it available to an application within the Kubernetes cluster.
+Using Service Catalog, a cluster operatorA person who configures, controls, and monitors clusters. can browse the list of managed services offered by a service broker, provision an instance of a managed service, and bind with it to make it available to an application in the Kubernetes cluster.

-An Application DeveloperA person who writes an application that runs in a Kubernetes cluster. wants to use message queuing as part of their application running in a Kubernetes cluster.
+An application developerA person who writes an application that runs in a Kubernetes cluster. wants to use message queuing as part of their application running in a Kubernetes cluster.
 However, they do not want to deal with the overhead of setting such a service up and administering it themselves.
-Fortunately, there is a cloud provider that offers message queuing as a Managed Service through their Service Broker.
+Fortunately, there is a cloud provider that offers message queuing as a managed service through its service broker.

-Service Catalog uses the Open Service Broker API to communicate with Service Brokers, acting as an intermediary for the Kubernetes API Server in order to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a Managed Service.
+Service Catalog uses the Open service broker API to communicate with service brokers, acting as an intermediary for the Kubernetes API Server to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a managed service.

-It is implemented as an extension API server and a controller manager, using Etcd for storage.
+It is implemented as an extension API server and a controller, using etcd for storage.
 It also uses the aggregation layer available in Kubernetes 1.7+ to present its API.